What is a Monitoring Survey and Why you should use it?

 How to Conduct a Monitoring Survey?

-The surveyor is responsible for measuring the site and making a record of its position.
-A structural engineer documents how well the building stands up to stress, while geotechnical engineers examine the soil at or near a building’s foundation.
-Civil engineers handle more general matters, like traffic studies and environmental impact reports.
+The surveyor’s responsibilities include measuring the site and recording its position.
+A structural engineer assesses how well the building withstands stress, while geotechnical engineers examine the soil at or near the building’s foundation.
+Civil engineers handle general matters, such as traffic studies and environmental impact reports.

 Laser scanning uses lasers mounted on drones flying overhead which measure contours of a given surface allowing engineers see where they should build structures without having contact with any materials themselves—this allows them save costs from having fewer people doing manual labor jobs during construction processes.